ChanKagari/gartic/README.md

 # gartic
-For A QQ Group about Gartic &amp; Touhou
+For a QQ Group about Gartic &amp; Touhou